 - No equivalent class

-- “All or nothing” (EX.
-Anatomy and Physiology at NU are combined, some schools are separate)
+- “All or nothing” (Example: Anatomy and Physiology at NU are combined, while they are separate courses at some schools)

 Why aren’t my transfer credits direct equivalents for my new program?